 We laugh louder.

 Today is not going to be so bad after all.

 A new-found appreciation of the little things in life, such as relaxing in a café with a cup of tea, having an uninterrupted night's sleep, or going on a family picnic that is idyllic rather than bumbling chaos.

-Also of course, the appreciation for the wonderful people in our live without whom we could not function.
+Also, of course, the appreciation for the wonderful people in our life without whom we could not function.

 We are in awe of our children.

 The things that they have to endure on a daily basis astonish us.